Transplants (band): Second reunion (2010–present)

 In January 2010, Barker announced on his Twitter account that Transplants were reunited and are in fact recording new material in 2010.
 The band announced that their new website will be posted in February 2011.
 It was also announced that the third album will be released on the band's original home at Hellcat Records.

 Armstrong and Aston appeared as guests on Barker's first solo album Give the Drummer Some along with former Guns N' Roses guitarist Slash on a Latin rock influenced song called "Saturday Night".
 The band performed the song live on Conan March 7, 2011, with Mix Master Mike on turntables, Elvis Cortez on guitar and Kevin Bivona on bass.
 Slash did not take part in the performance.

 In an interview with 29-95 in April 2011, Barker has revealed that material for the Transplants album has been written since August 2010, and that 16 songs were already written by Armstrong, Aston and Barker for the album.
 He has also said that he expects around 30 songs to be written, with the best 12 to 15 making the cut.

 On November 13, 2011, an announcement was made from the band's official Facebook page that they will be finishing up their new album in December.
 On November 29, Armstrong revealed that the album is slated for a spring 2012 release date, which will be followed by a new Rancid album in that summer.

 On December 16, 2011, Aston posted a photo on Facebook revealing Kevin "Sweatshop" Bivona as the newest member.

 After assorted announcements during 2012, the third album, titled In a Warzone, was finally released June 25, 2013.
 The first single, "In a Warzone", came out April 2, 2013; a second single, "Come Around", was released the following week on April 9.

 On February 28, 2014, it was revealed on the band's official Facebook page, that the band had begun writing and recording new material.

 On April 28, 2015, Barker announced that Transplants were almost finished with the recording of several cover songs.
 He released a list with song titles including songs by bands like Circle Jerks, Unwritten Law, Cypress Hill, Minor Threat, Beastie Boys, House of Pain, and Sepultura.
 On January 19, 2017, Barker confirmed that Transplants would be releasing a covers album.

 On June 6, 2017, the band posted "Friday the 13th.
 October 2017." on their Facebook page, which led to rumors this would be the date for the release of the announced record.
 On July 29, 2017, the band announced on their Facebook page that the new record would be released on October 13 2017 and it would be an EP named Take Cover.
 The announcement was repeated on September 22.
 On October 6, 2017, Transplants announced the track list for Take Cover.
 The EP would consist of 7 songs.

-The EP Take Cover was released as planned on the 13th October 2017.
+The EP Take Cover was released as planned on October 13, 2017.